cies/htoml/README.md

 [BurntSushi's language agnostic test suite](https://github.com/BurntSushi/toml-test) is embedded in the test suite executable.
-Using a shell script (that lives in `test/BurntSushi`) the latest tests can be fetched from BurntSushi's repository.
+Using a shell script (that lives in `test/BurntSushi`) the latest tests can be fetched from its Github repository.

 ### Contributions

 Most welcome!
 Please raise issues, start discussions, give comments or submit pull-requests.
-This is one of the first Haskell libraries I wrote, any feedback is much appreciated.
+This is one of the first Haskell libraries I wrote, feedback is much appreciated.